Evaluation and Improvement of Fault Detection for Large Language Models: Evaluation

 \begin{itemize}[leftmargin=*]

-\item \textbf{RQ3:} \textit{How effective is MuCS in enhancing fault detection?} In this research question, we compare the effectiveness of fault detection methods with and without using MuCS to analyze the usefulness of our proposed solution.
+\item \textbf{RQ3: How effective is MuCS in enhancing fault detection for LLMs?} In this research question, we compare the effectiveness of fault detection methods with and without using MuCS to analyze the usefulness of our proposed framework.

-\item \textbf{RQ4:} \textit{How does MuCS affect the outputs of the LLMs?} We want to explore how MuCS influences the outputs of LLMs to check why it works on fault detection.
+\item \textbf{RQ4: How does MuCS affect the final outputs of the LLMs?} We want to explore how MuCS influences the outputs of LLMs to figure out why it works on fault detection.

 \end{itemize}